ShayBox/Launcher-Curseforge/README.md

 1. Reads the [CurseForge] `.ccip` file or `curseforge://` protocol
 2. Requests the [CurseForge] to get the zip url
 3. Launches [MultiMC] with the `--import` flag, with the url
+4. Downloads the modpack icon into the icons folder

 Instructions:
   - macOS - Move `MultiMC-Curseforge.app` into `Applications`